kleinl/Dynamixel-Controller/Readme.md

 ```
 roslaunch scanner_dynamixel_control controller_manager.launch
 ```
-### 3.3 Start the tilt_controller in a new terminal
+### 3.3 Start the tilt_controller
+open a new terminal.
 ```
 roslaunch scanner_dynamixel_control start_tilt_controller.launch
 ```
-### 3.4 Start the listener with degrees per message parameter (here 10 degrees per step)
+### 3.4 Start the listener
+parameter ist the degrees per message parameter (here 10 degrees per step)
 ```
 rosrun scanner_dynamixel_control talker 10
 ```
-### 3.3 execute the turns in a new terminal repeatingly.
+### 3.3 Execute the turns
+The motor will respond to any kind of message sent to the /chatter.
 First time it will reset to zero position.
+From there it will move in the above given steps.
+Execute in a new terminal.
 ```
-topic pub -1 /chatter std_msgs/String "a"
+topic pub -1 /chatter std_msgs/String "move"
 ```